Simplifiable/TaskIt/README.md

 - **PostCSS**: CSS transformation tool
 - **SWC**: Rust-based platform for fast web compilation

+### 8. Implementation
+- **Lovable**: It has been used as an online IDE/compiler to run and test the code as well as the deployment.
+               It's not mainly used for that purpose, but we found it to be helpful in this scenario without having to care too much of the implementation and code handling.

 ## How can I edit this code?

 Follow these steps: